AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/templates.md

 * Title
   * A title used for identifying the template such as in the **Create Page** wizard.
 * Description
-  * An optional description to provide more information about the template and its use, which can be seein for example in the **Create Page** wizard.
+  * An optional description to provide more information about the template and its use, which can be seen for example in the **Create Page** wizard.

 To view and/or edit the properties: